IronCoreLabs/cloaked-search-perf/results/README.md

 ## Query output

 - `ES-TIMESTAMP-query-QUERY_NAME.csv` - The percentile output from Apache Bench.
 This gives the most detail about the query timing for the running `QUERY_NAME` against Elastic Search.
 - `CS-TIMESTAMP-query-QUERY_NAME.csv` - The percentile output from Apache Bench.
-This gives the most detail about the query timing for the running `QUERY_NAME` against Elastic Search.
+This gives the most detail about the query timing for the running `QUERY_NAME` against Cloaked Search.
 - `ES-TIMESTAMP-query-QUERY_NAME.txt` - The complete output from Apache Bench.
 This gives the summary information about querying `QUERY_NAME` against Elastic Search.
 - `CS-TIMESTAMP-query-QUERY_NAME.txt` - The complete output from Apache Bench.
 This gives the summary information about querying `QUERY_NAME` against Cloaked Search.